-One core competency of Helmholtz is the planning, construction, and operation of large-scale facilities.
+A core competence of the Helmholtz Association is the planning, construction and operation of large-scale facilities.
 Photons, neutrons, ions, electrons, and strong electromagnetic fields are important for researchers of quantum materials and for developing the equipment needed for quantum computing.
 Supercomputers are indispensable for simulating quantum materials and components and comparing their performances (quantum computer benchmarking).
 Quantum computing requires both user infrastructure and hardware infrastructure at central institutions.
 In quantum communication, large-scale research infrastructures allow aerospace experiments to be carried out.
-The Helmholtz Association develops research infrastructure and large-scale facilities for quantum technologies.

 The Quantum Center is to be located in a new building with cutting-edge test equipment on the Forschungszentrum campus, connected directly to the Helmholtz Nano Facility, and meshed closely with the Forschungszentrum’s institutes.
 The new Center will also be home to two new institutes for quantum control and quantum computers and the JARA Institute for Quantum Information, which has been set up within the Jülich Aachen Research Alliance.
 The Jülich laboratory facilities that are part of the European “quantum flagship” will also be moved to the new building.

 The project, which has received almost 50 million euros in funding from the Helmholtz Association, will start work at the beginning of 2020 and be fully operational by 2025.

 Jülich user infrastructure for quantum computing – JUNIQ